RefresherTowel/docs/catalyst/reference.md

 ```

 - `AddModifier(mod)`
   Attaches a `CatalystModifier` and marks the stat as altered.
-The modifier’s
+The modifier's
   `applied_stat` field is set to this stat.
+If the modifier is already attached
+  to another stat, the call is ignored and an `EchoDebugWarn` message is emitted.
+  If it is already attached to this stat, the call is a no-op.

 - `RemoveModifierById(mod)`
-  Removes all occurrences of the specific modifier instance from this stat,
+  Removes the first matching modifier instance from this stat, calls
-  calls `Destroy(false)` on each, and marks the stat as altered.
-Returns
+  `Destroy(false)`, and marks the stat as altered.
+Returns `true` if a modifier
-  `true` if a modifier was removed.
+  was removed.

 - `RemoveAllModifiers()`
   Removes and destroys all modifiers on this stat and marks it as altered.